With the popularity of CBD growing by the day and research on the benefits developing rapidly, confusion remains on one question: “Is CBD oil legal?”

 CBD producers in the UK require a licence and permission from the Home Office, and all CBD products must be labelled in accordance with the Food Supplements (England) Regulations 2003.

-Additionally, all CBD cosmetics need a Cosmetic Safety Report (CPSR), CBD “flowers” or “buds” are prohibited from sale even with a THC content below 0.2%, and CBD oil can only be sold be a licensed medical distributor as a nutritional product (but still with the necessary licence and permissions).
+Additionally, all CBD cosmetics need a Cosmetic Safety Report (CPSR), CBD “flowers” or “buds” are prohibited from sale even with a THC content below 0.2%, and CBD oil can only be sold by a medical distributor as a nutritional product (but still with the necessary licence and permissions).

 Any business that does not comply with these regulations could face serious criminal charges.